ellimccale/pbp-giphy-button/README.md

 # GIPHY Button 0.0.1
-A plugin built with the free forum software [ProBoards](https://proboards.com/) that adds a new button to the WYSIWYG and Quick Reply editors, which can be used to search GIPHY and insert a gif into your post
+A plugin built with the free forum software [ProBoards](https://proboards.com/) that adds a new button to the WYSIWYG and Quick Reply editors, which can be used to search GIPHY and insert a gif into your post.

 ## Installation
 1. Download the [giphy-button.pbp](giphy-button.pbp) file and save it somewhere easily accessible, such as your Desktop or Downloads folder